-- Gender case studies: the Gendered Innovations project from Stanford University provides case studies as concrete illustrations of how sex and gender analysis leads to innovation: http://genderedinnovations.stanford.edu/fix-the-knowledge.html - Role of RMAs: RMAs can play an important role in supporting researchers to integrate gender dimension in their ongoing research activities/ projects and to apply it while conceiving new activities/ projects.

-GARCIA project - Gendering the Academia and Research: combating career instability and asymmetries developed a Toolkit for Integrating Gender-Sensitive Approach into Research and Teaching targeted to researchers, teachers and RMAs.
-It integrates a checklist the RMAs could use to promote reflection about the level of gender-sensitivity of the research team and plan while writing a new research project.
+- Gender case studies: the Gendered Innovations project from Stanford University provides case studies as concrete illustrations of how sex and gender analysis leads to innovation: http://genderedinnovations.stanford.edu/fix-the-knowledge.html - Role of RMAs: RMAs can play an important role in supporting researchers to integrate gender dimension in their ongoing research activities/ projects and to apply it while conceiving new activities/ projects. - GARCIA project Gendering the Academia and Research: combating career instability and asymmetries developed a Toolkit for Integrating Gender-Sensitive Approach into Research and Teaching targets researchers, teachers and RMAs.
+It integrates a checklist that RMAs could use to promote reflection about the level of gendersensitivity of the research team and plan while writing a new research project.
 This checklist intends to support researchers through 3 steps: